-We expect to continue incur substantial expenditures in the foreseeable future at rates consistent with expenditures incurred during fiscal 2017 and the first half of fiscal 2018 for the development of our esports brand, community and technology platform.
-We will require additional financing to further develop and market our esports technology platform, fund operations, and otherwise implement our business strategy at amounts relatively consistent with fiscal 2018 expenditure levels disclosed above.
+We expect to continue to incur substantial expenditures in the foreseeable future at rates consistent with expenditures incurred during Fiscal 2018 and Fiscal 2017, for the continued development and expansion of our esports brand, community and technology platform.
+We will require additional financing to further develop and market our esports technology platform, fund operations, and otherwise implement our business strategy at amounts relatively consistent with Fiscal 2018 expenditure levels disclosed above.
 Our current financial condition raises substantial doubt about our ability to continue as a going concern.
 Our failure to raise capital as and when needed would have a material adverse impact on our financial condition, our ability to meet our obligations, and our ability to pursue our business strategies.
 We will seek funds through additional equity or debt financings, collaborative or other arrangements with corporate sources, or through other sources of financing.